-IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under IFRS 15 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+IFRS 15 was issued in May 2014, and amended in April 2016, and establishes a five-step model to account for revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.

 The new revenue standard will supersede all current revenue recognition requirements under IFRS.
 Either a full retrospective application or a modified retrospective application is required for annual periods beginning on or after 1 January 2018.
 Early adoption is permitted.

-The Group is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date.
+The Group plans to adopt the new standard on the required effective date using the full retrospective method.
+In 2017 the Group performed a detailed analysis of assessment of IFRS 15.